In this Vocabulary, you’ll find a list of Timeneye features and elements to help you understand how we name things inside Timeneye.

 The client is the person or company for whom you are completing a project.
 Admins can always manage, add and edit clients from the Account menu on the left.

 Users are simply the members of your team.
 In Timeneye there are 3 different types of users:

 - simple users

 - workspace owners

 All of this users can be assigned to specific project and group management roles, such as:

 The features and views available change according to a user's level of permission.

-Invite new users to join your team from the Team management section of the account.
+Invite new users to join your team from the Team management section of the workspace.